 What to Do?

-This time shift definitely has less of an impact on our children's sleep than falling back in the Fall.
+This time shift definitely has less of an impact on our children's sleep than falling back in the Fall [although this time change is actually harder on our bodies since we are losing an hour of sleep].
 If your child is already on a good sleep schedule, your first option is to not make any in-advance changes.
 For a child who sleeps 7:00pm-7:00am, their new wake-up time will be 8:00am (woop!) and there isn't much of an impact here.
 Your bedtime will be shifted an hour later but the effects of the time change are only apparent for a few days, maybe a week tops.